Will-McBurney/NGSSimulator/README.md

 If you wish to altar these adjustments, either edit the teams.csv file, or save a new copy with a different name, modify that, and use the last command line option above.

+Starting Elo ratings are here: https://drive.google.com/file/d/1x0BYwmI6Ay_xO69dxt51U4q0SwVfARIE/view?usp=sharing

+I highlighted teams in red that I fear are outliers.
+If I make changes, you'll see them on this page and I will update the teams.csv file on the repo.

 ### Schedule files

 All schedule starting CSV files can be found here: https://docs.google.com/spreadsheets/d/1fIQ0mtCZi0d7qtc1FGJ2uZ5dMYS8i9Eq1rzneE7Nhb4/edit?usp=sharing